TheTrustedComputer/Four-The-Win/README.md

 ## Compilation Instructions
 ### Linux
-I have attached a Makefile for easy compiling on Linux as any C99+ compiler and GNU Make are the only dependencies required.
+I have attached a Makefile for easy compiling as any C99+ compiler and GNU Make are the only dependencies required.
 I recommend GCC for compilation.
 Open a terminal emulator of your choice and type the following commands below
 ```
 git clone https://github.com/TheTrustedComputer/Four-The-Win
 cd Four-The-Win